pagkly/Zed/Investopedia3/What You Should Know About Entrepreneurs.md

 2. Hiring talent
 3. Obtaining financing

 Economists have never had a consistent definition of "entrepreneur" or "entrepreneurship" (the word "entrepreneur" comes from the French verb _entreprendre_, meaning "to undertake").
-Though the concept of an entrepreneur existed and was known for centuries, the classical and [neoclassical economists](https://www.investopedia.com/terms/n/neoclassical.asp) left entrepreneurs out of their formal models: They assumed that perfect information would be known to fully rational actors, leaving no room for risk-taking or discovery.
+Though the concept of an entrepreneur existed and was known for centuries, the classical and [[neoclassical economists]](https://www.investopedia.com/terms/n/neoclassical.asp) left entrepreneurs out of their formal models: They assumed that perfect information would be known to fully rational actors, leaving no room for risk-taking or discovery.
 It wasn't until the middle of the 20th century that economists seriously attempted to incorporate entrepreneurship into their models.

 Three thinkers were central to the inclusion of entrepreneurs: Joseph Schumpeter, Frank Knight, and Israel Kirzner.
 Schumpeter suggested that entrepreneurs—not just companies—were responsible for the creation of new things in the search for profit.
-Knight focused on entrepreneurs as the bearers of uncertainty and believed they were responsible for risk premiums in [financial markets](https://www.investopedia.com/terms/f/financial-market.asp).
+Knight focused on entrepreneurs as the bearers of uncertainty and believed they were responsible for risk premiums in [[financial markets]](https://www.investopedia.com/terms/f/financial-market.asp).
 Kirzner thought of entrepreneurship as a process that led to the discovery.

 ## How to Become an Entrepreneur

 After retiring her professional dancing shoes, Judi Sheppard Missett became an entrepreneur by teaching a dance class to civilians in order to earn some extra cash.
 But she soon learned that women who came to her studio were less interested in learning precise steps than they were in losing weight and toning up.
 Sheppard Missett then trained instructors to teach her routines to the masses, and Jazzercise was born.
-A [franchise](https://www.investopedia.com/terms/f/franchise.asp) deal followed.
+A [[franchise]](https://www.investopedia.com/terms/f/franchise.asp) deal followed.
 Today, the company has more than 8,300 locations worldwide.1

 Following an ice cream making correspondence course, two entrepreneurs, Jerry Greenfield and Ben Cohen paired $8,000 in savings with a $4,000 loan, leased a Burlington, Vt., gas station, and purchased equipment to create uniquely flavored ice cream for the local market.2 Today, Ben & Jerry’s hauls in millions in annual revenue.